-This relationship between Q-angle and hip internal rotation is likely explained by associated changes in the anatomy of the femur that leads to compensatory changes at the tibia as well.
+Hvid and Andersen’s findings may be the most likely to represent the real-world implications of bony anatomy and soft tissue structures.
 The old song “the knee bone connected to your thigh bone” has never been more true than in these lower extremity relationships as changes to hip anatomy will affect the knee and foot, and vice versa.

 Q angle and hip pain

 The shape of the femur has the potential to affect Q-angle and hip pain.
-Version is typically further described as “ante” or “retro” depending on which direction the femoral head faces.
+“Version” is typically further described as “ante-” or “retro-”, depending on which direction the femoral head faces.

 In people with femoral retroversion, the head and neck of the femur are rotated backward relative to the knee, which can cause their toes to point out when they walk.